10DLC Campaign Form Help

 • Sole Proprietor

-• A Tax ID/EIN is not required for a Sole Proprietor company type.
-Please note that if you select the Sole Proprietor legal entity type and your company is registered as a private company or other category your registration will result in a rejection.
+• A Tax ID/EIN is not required for a Sole Proprietor company type as it is intended for individuals with no Tax ID/EIN.
+If your business has a Tax ID/EIN and you select the Sole Proprietor legal entity type, your registration will result in a rejection.

 Talkroute Account Number